SturdiPancreas/CGM-TIR-watch/index.md

 ### Have the developers considered...?
 -  <strong>Adding alerts/vibrations</strong>
-<p style="margin-left:15%; margin-right:15%;">Due to Garmin SDK limitations, alerts/vibrations cannot be added to a watchface.
-There is the possibility of adding these in the future as a Garmin watch app,    which allows for additional funtionality.</p>
+Due to Garmin SDK limitations, alerts/vibrations cannot be added to a watchface.
+There is the possibility of adding these in the future as a Garmin watch app,    which allows for additional funtionality.

 -  <strong>Making the watch compatible with older models like the Forerunner 235 or with Garmin "bike computer" models</strong>
-<p style="margin-left:15%; margin-right:15%;">Older Garmin devices can only support the data request needed to display CGM data through an app, not a watchface.
+Older Garmin devices can only support the data request needed to display CGM data through an app, not a watchface.
 We hope to develop a Garmin watch app in the future that may expand compatibility to older devices.
 You can see a list of compatible devices for our current project by visiting the [Garmin Connect IQ Store](https://apps.garmin.com/en-US/apps/38c13f6f-3f68-4a08-b58b-1e1089292a6f) and clicking on the compatible devices tab.
-While we have tested the listed devices in the simulator that Garmin provides in their SDK, we have found that the simulator does not always match actual watch function.</p>
+While we have tested the listed devices in the simulator that Garmin provides in their SDK, we have found that the simulator does not always match actual watch function.

 ### What's up next in development?
 - Adding SAGE/CAGE indicators to the pump reservoir status bar